ibm-cloud-docs/databases-for-postgresql/howto-logical-replication.md

     db_name             The name of the database to be replicated publisher_name      The name of publisher channel on the publisher

+    These additional configuration options are only supported in PostgreSQL 17 and later. copy_data           The copy_data parameter (true or false, default: true) determines whether the initial data from the publication should be copied to the subscriber when the subscription is created. failover            The failover parameter (true or false, default: false) enables support for automatic failover of the subscription between replicated nodes, ensuring continuity during primary node transitions. origin              The origin parameter (ANY or NONE, default: NONE) allows filtering of changes based on their origin.
+It helps exclude or include changes coming from specific nodes in multi-node or cascading replication setups.

 Usage:
     exampledb=> SELECT create_subscription('subs1','130.215.223.184','5432','password','admin','exampledb','my_publication');

+    PostgreSQL 17 and later
+    exampledb=> SELECT create_subscription('subs1','130.215.223.184','5432','password','admin','exampledb','my_publication'  'true',  'ANY' , 'true');
 ```

 **`delete_subscription`**